-During the Track Record Period, the Group's revenue was substantially derived from the Group's design, supply and installation of curtain walls, aluminium windows, doors and other products projects for new buildings located in Hong Kong and the PRC, which accounted for approximately 98.5%, 99.8% and 96.2% of the Group's revenue for each of the three years ended 31 March 2018, respectively.
-Most of the Group's projects are located in Hong Kong, which accounted for approximately 93.2%, 96.3% and 89.5% of the Group's total revenue for each of the three years ended 31 March 2018, respectively.
+During the Track Record Period, the Group's revenue was substantially derived from the Group's design, supply and installation of curtain walls, aluminium windows, doors and other products projects for new buildings located in Hong Kong and the PRC, which accounted for approximately 98.5%, 99.9%, 96.2% and 98.9% of the Group's revenue for each of the three years ended 31 March 2018 and the five months ended 31 August 2018, respectively.
+Most of the Group's projects are located in Hong Kong, which accounted for approximately 93.2%, 96.3%, 89.5% and 96.9% of the Group's total revenue for each of the three years ended 31 March 2018 and the five months ended 31 August 2018, respectively.

 In a typical new building project, facade and curtain wall works are considered as part of the building construction works.
 In Hong Kong, generally, the property developer (for private construction projects) or the government (for public sector projects) will engage an architect to develop the overall building design and produce the design and construction documents, and choose a main contractor which will be responsible for overall project management and on-site construction.
 After a main contractor is selected, the main contractor will further obtain tenders from different subcontractors based on the services required, such as foundation, site formation, building works as well as facade and curtain wall works.
 According to the Ipsos Report, subcontractors can be mainly classified as nominated subcontractors or domestic subcontractors.
 A nominated subcontractor refers to a subcontractor that is chosen and nominated by the property developer to perform the specialist works in respect of the project, and the main contractor does not have control over the property developer's selection of the nominated subcontractor.
 A domestic subcontractor refers to a subcontractor that is chosen by the main contractor to perform certain works on the project.
-In both cases, the main contractor is involved in signing the subcontracting agreement with the subcontractor and will be responsible for the administration of the subcontractor's work.
+For the projects in Hong Kong, regardless of whether the Group is acting as a nominated subcontractor or a domestic subcontractor, the subcontracting agreement is generally signed with the main contractor and the main contractor will be responsible for the administration of the subcontractor's work.
 There is no material difference between the operating procedures for a nominated subcontractor and a domestic subcontractor.

 During the Track Record Period, the Group acted as a nominated subcontractor in the majority of its projects in Hong Kong.
-Included in the revenue from Hong Kong, there was revvenue of approximately HK\$316.8 million, HK\$ 427.8 million and HK\$331.8 million derived from projects which the Group acted as a nominated subcontractor for the year ended 31 March 2016, 2017 and 2018, respectively.
+Included in the revenue from Hong Kong, there was revenue of approximately HK\$316.8 million, HK\$427.8 million, HK\$331.8 million and HK\$102.5 million derived from projects which the Group acted as a nominated subcontractor for the year ended 31 March 2016, 2017 and 2018 and the five months ended 31 August 2018, respectively.